-- Open the NetBackup Administration Console. - 2 Click NetBackup Management > Master Server in the left pane. - Click on the preferred master server host name. - In the Master Server Properties dialog box, click Backup Host Pools. - Click Add - In the Add Backup Host Pool dialog box, enter a host pool name. - From the list of available backup hosts, select the required backup hosts. - 8 Click OK.
+- Open the NetBackup Administration Console. - 2 Click NetBackup Management > Host Properties > Master Server in the left pane. - 3 Click on the preferred master server host name. - 4 In the Master Server Properties dialog box, click Backup Host Pools. - 5 Click Add. - 6 In the Add Backup Host Pool dialog box, enter a host pool name. - 7 This step is applicable only for clients.
+In the Enter hostname to add to the list field, add the required list names and click Add to list. - In the List of available backup hosts section, select the OS Type.
+8